roflmaostc/PONGCaml/README.md

 ```bash
 xset r rate 250 60
 ```
 First argument is delay, second is refresh rate.
-100 for both is good.
+100 for delay and 70 for refresh rate is good.

 Execution via:
 ```bash
 ./pong.native
 ```
 The bar is moved via **a** and **d**.